 Recycling is definitely the oldest trick in the book, but with reason.
 Recycling is a great start to living eco-friendly because it reduces pollution caused by waste as well as greenhouse gasses from landfill sites.
 And to make it easier, the City of Gainesville has a mandatory commercial recycling ordinance, meaning recycling is accessible to most apartment and condo residents.
-To find Gainesville apartments with "green efforts" simply use the Swamp Rentals green search criteria.
+To find Gainesville rentals with "green efforts" simply use the Swamp Rentals green search criteria

 Even if your devices are off, they could be zapping energy when they're plugged in.
 Cut down on unnecessary energy by unplugging any devices you aren't using.
 This can also help keep you from accruing utility overages if you are living in an all-inclusive apartment with a utility cap.

 Less Plastic Water Bottles

 Florida summers can be quite humid, which means hydrating is a must.
 But instead of reaching for plastic water bottles all summer long, consider buying a reusable water filter and keeping it in the refrigerator.
 And between classes, you can refill your water bottle at any of the numerous refill stations on campus.

 Traditional shower curtains have a PVC coating, which contain gases that disrupt hormones.
 Alternatively, organic shower curtains are washable, meaning you can cut down on mold and dangerous gases